Te Take / Purpose

 Manage Strategic Learning Initiatives to support organisational talent management

-- Ensures that there are clear learning pathways to accompany the organisation’s talent management and succession planning.
+- Ensure that there are clear learning pathways to accompany the organisation’s talent management and succession planning.

-- Works with the business and HR to identify development opportunities offered through project work, secondments, job swaps, and movement into “stretch” roles, etc.
+- Work with the business and HR to identify development opportunities offered through project work, secondments, job swaps, and movement into “stretch” roles, etc.

-- Provides learning support to individuals going through “stretch” development.
+- Provide learning support to individuals going through “stretch” development.

-- Manages the budget allocation for the Executive and those identified for high potential development.
+- Manage the budget allocation for the Executive and those identified for high potential development.